It's even worse than it appears..

 Frontier's Simple Cross-Network Scripting is one of my favorite features ever.
 It made procedure calls over the internet almost as simple as procedure calls inside Frontier. #

 I wish WordPress had a "home" social network.
 The community is all over the place, on Twitter, Slack, Masto, Bluesky, GitHub, and probably a few other places.
 I hope to have a social network that is built on WordPress and RSS.
-That would be one I'd like to be the first user of.
-I'd make my account simply dave.
-And of course I'd offer "matt" to Matt.
-But it would be open to the public, and anyone could start their own, by running a very easy to install piece of software on a server. #
+It would be open to the public, and anyone could start their own, by running an easy to install piece of software on a server. #

 Took yesterday off, aside from a little blogging, which isn't work for me -- now on Monday, I'm going to do a few warmup projects, and figuring out which big item I should focus on in my post-WordCamp experience. #